 The music played during the signing of the register.
 This part of the ceremony typically takes three to five minutes.

 This is an optional part of the ceremony, but if you do choose to take communion this is another opportunity for music.

 The music played as the couple walk down the aisle together for the first time as newlyweds.
 The wedding party and immediate family will typically follow, with the rest of the guests after them.
 Allow five to seven minutes.

 There are often two or three hymns sung during a wedding service.
 The first is near to the beginning and helps everyone feel they are together for a special purpose.

 The last hymn comes before the final blessing, and reflects a mood of celebration and joy.
 Another hymn is sometimes included whilst the register is being signed, or just after.

 If you select hymns that may be familiar to your guests and easy to sing, it will encourage everyone to join in.
 To help you get started, here are some well-loved church wedding hymns.

 Weddings at St. George's are not complete without the rejoicing sound of the bells.
-Since their installation in 1926 it has been tradition to send new couples on their way with the ringing of the eleven Taylor Peel bells.
-This aspect of the service is included in the wedding fee, and the bells will be rung by one of the talented St. George's carillioneurs.
+Since their installation in 1926 it has been tradition to send new couples on their way with the ringing of the eleven Taylor chime bells.
+This aspect of the service is included in the wedding fee, and the bells will be rung by one of the talented St. George's chimers.